 And yes, locals can still cook their food on the premises and even sell locally prepared dishes.

-The project was funded by the United Nations Environment Programme (UNEP) inspired Savusavu Blue Town Committee which combined the forces of the Town Council, the Savusavu Chamber of Commerce, the Savusavu Tourism Association and various other community stakeholders.
+The project was funded by the Commonwealth Local Government Fund. inspired Savusavu Blue Town Committee which combined the forces of the Town Council, the Savusavu Chamber of Commerce, the Savusavu Tourism Association and various other community stakeholders.
 Funding was provided by the Commonwealth Local Government Fund and the Savusavu Town Council.

 According to the Savusavu Tourism Association, there are plans leverage the springs as an educational asset for visiting school groups.